mjordan/islandora_workbench/README.md

 Base fields are basic node properties, shared by all content types.
 The base fields you can include in your CSV file are:

-* `title`: This field is required for all rows in your CSV.
+* `title`: This field is required for all rows in your CSV for the `create` task.
+Optional for the 'update' task.
 * `promote`: Promoted to front page.
 Optional.
 If included, use `true` or `false` as values.
 If absent, is set to the default value for your content type.
 * `status`: Whether the node is published.
 Optional.
 If included, use `true` or `false` as values.
 If absent, is set to the default value for your content type.
 * `sticky`: Sticky at top of lists.
 Optional.
 If included, use `true` or `false` as values.
 If absent, is set to the default value for your content type.